mkorthof/pam-ssh-agent-auth/README.md

 Or use `man pam_ssh_agent_auth` for more options.

-## To create/install the package youself:
+## To create/install the Debian package youself:

+1. Get the source
 <pre>
 $ git clone or download from SF
 $ cd pam_ssh_agent_auth-x.x.x
 </pre>

-Run pam_ssh_agent_auth-install.sh, which does the following:
+2. Run pam_ssh_agent_auth-install.sh, which does the following:
 <pre>
 $ make distclean && \
 ./configure --libexecdir=/lib/security --with-mantype=man && \